dubeyrahul/dubeyrahul.github.io/posts/llms/attention-mechanism.md

 1. Compute attention scores
 2. Apply causal mask
 3. Softmax with scaling based on d_out
-4. **Apply dropout** (attention weights get scaled by 1 / (1 - dropout_rate) to ensures that rows sum to ~1.
+4. **Apply dropout** (attention weights get scaled by 1 / (1 - dropout_rate) to ensure that rows sum to ~1.
 For instance, if a particular attention weight is 0.3 before dropout, and dropout is 0.2, the new value after applying dropout will be 0 if that attention weight is dropped, or 0.3 * 1.25 = 0.375 if it is not dropped.
 The sum of the weights over all inputs may not be exactly 1.
 This scaling is implemented in Dropout layer and is not specific to Attention, that's just how Dropout works during training, so that during inference we don't have to do any scaling.)
 5. Compute attention-weighted values

 #### Multi-headed attention